shopware5/devdocs/source/developers-guide/rest-api/examples/customer/index.md

 ## Example 4 - Create customer with Double-Opt-In confirmation

-This examples shows how to add a minimalistic customer using `'doubleOptinRegister' => true` to register him using Double-Opt-In and `'sendOptinMail' => true` to send him the required E-Mail with a confirmation link to complete his registration:
+This examples shows how to add a minimalistic customer using `'doubleOptinRegister' => true` to register him during Double-Opt-In and `'sendOptinMail' => true` to send him the required E-Mail with a confirmation link to complete his registration:

 ```